 What is included in the price?

-GardenLife Log Cabins guarantee the best price online for your garden building, and this includes free shipping to the mainland UK and our quality five year warranty.
+The price includes free shipping to the mainland UK and our quality five year warranty.
 The price also includes the particular timber building that you choose, the floor (unless otherwise stated on the product page), doors and windows as illustrated, all fixing materials, locks, handles and keys.